suubbhhaamm/Piano-Player-App/README.md

 Step 1 - Download the above application in zip file format.
 Step 2 - Extract the zip file and make sure android studio is installed on your system.
 Step 3 - Open the folder in android studio.
-Step 4 - Now you are all set to enjoy the beats of piano:)
+Step 4 - Now you are all set to acess the source code and enjoy the beats of piano:)

-## User Interface of Application
+## USER INTERFACE OF APPLICATION
 ![Piano-Player-UI](https://user-images.githubusercontent.com/33429953/124077341-0aa3ef80-da65-11eb-86bc-0ed0337cd5a7.jpeg)